 Khajistan is a people's archive that endeavors to portray life as it is and not as it should be.
-Khajistan manifesto outlines our values and work.
-Just like life itself, it too shall evolve.
+Khajistan manifesto outlines our values and work and just like life itself, this too shall evolve.

 Erasure works in so many ways.
 Not only do the stories of people at the margins disappear, but the very knowledge that those stories existed somewhere in the first place is made to disappear too.